eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 number of attributes in the list by asking the Verifier a set of predefined questions about the purpose of the use case.
 However, there is no guarantee that the Holder Wallet Unit contains these attributes.
-- A user-friendly UI is important in steps 3 and 5 (when Users select what attributes to offer cq. request).
+- A user-friendly User interface is important in steps 3 and 5 (when Users select what attributes to offer cq. request).
 - In step 6, a presentation request from a Verifier Wallet Unit does not contain an access certificate (see [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance)) or a registration certificate (see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered)).
 The Holder therefore cannot be certain about the Verifier's identity, nor is there any check regarding the Verifier's reasonable need to request User attributes.
 This is because Verifiers are Users and are not required to register as a Relying Party.
 Additionally, because there is no access or registration certificate in the presentation request, the Holder Wallet Unit is not able to evaluate an embedded disclosure policy, if existing, see [Section 6.6.3.4](#6634-wallet-unit-evaluates-embedded-disclosure-policy-if-present).
 - In step 9, the Verifier Wallet Unit verifies the authenticity of the presented PID or attestation as specified in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
-This implies that the Verifier Wallet Unit needs to obtain the trust anchors of the relevant PID Provider or Attestation Provider from the respective Trusted List.
+This implies that the Verifier Wallet Unit needs to obtain the trust anchors of the relevant PID Provider or Attestation Provider from the respective Trusted List or LoTE.
 Additionally, the Verifier Wallet Unit also verifies the revocation status of the presented PID or attestation as specified in [Section 6.6.3.8](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).
-- Only steps 2 to 9 are done within the Wallet Units.
-Steps 1 and 10 allow for additional actions to be taken and information to be exchanged between Holder and Verifier out of band.
+- Only steps 2 to 10 are done within the Wallet Units.
+Steps 1 and 11 allow for additional actions to be taken and information to be exchanged between Holder and Verifier out of band.